virtualscienceforum/virtualscienceforum/src/arqh.md

       A: The simple picture, at QH they match.
 Before QH state, you have depth and rise, and it alternates.
 At the edges you have something more complicated, but the observation is correct.
 Needs further thinking.

     - [time=0:19:39] Q (from Anton Akhmerov to everyone): Can nonchiral edge states play a role in systematically enabling negative current by enabling local Andreev reflection?
 How can an experiment rule them out?<br/>
       A (Gleb Finkelstein): When you're looking for supercurrent, the two contacts are close.
 In the Hall bar setup, Andreev states propagate about half micron long.
 When the distance between contact is longer, the non-chiral just localize in between somewhere.
 What happens near the contact, is much more difficult to address (perhaps one could control with local gates).
 Based on what we see, we don't believe there are not many counterpropagating edge states.
 We cannot exclude additional states near the contact, but probably the number is small.
-It is very hard to see their presence.
+It is very hard to see their presence.<br/>
       A (Lingfei Zhao): Counter propagating edge states probably don't matter in the normal edges because the $R_{xy}$ is still quantized.
-But at the interface it is hard to check.
+But at the interface it is hard to check.<br/>
       A: (Önder Gul): Cannot conclude as well.
-Residual edge from Fermi level mismatch must lead to counter-propagating edge states.
+Residual edge from Fermi level mismatch must lead to counter-propagating edge states.<br/>
       A (Javad Shabani): InAs g-factor is really large.
-Don't know how the edge state resconstruction varies between graphene and InAs.
+Don't know how the edge state resconstruction varies between graphene and InAs.<br/>
       **All in all: hard to conclude anything in the current experiments.**

     - [time=0:28:06] Q (from Anton Akhmerov to everyone): What about bulk conduction?
 Current through nonequilibrium field distribtuion.<br/>
-      A (Javad Shabani): If the gap is contribtuing to conductance, it should show up in the measurement.
+      A (Javad Shabani): If the gap is contribtuing to conductance, it should show up in the measurement.<br/>
       A (Bertrand Halperin): If you are deep inside the QH state, then transport current is pretty much from the edge.
 If you map it, indeed there's current in the bulk, but doesn't contribute to transport.
 We should not care where the current is flowing in microscopic sense.

     ## Theoretical aspects

     - [time=0:31:46] Q (from Anton Akhmerov to Vladislav Kurilovich and Leonid Glazman): You computed Andreev conductance near a superconductor and you observed rapidly fluctuating result.
 Can you imagine a situation in which this would not be the case and a systematic negative conductance would be expected?<br/>
       A (Vladislav Kurilovich): Answer is no. Javad's data is peculiar.
-It should exhibit mesoscopic oscillations but there is unexpected persistent negative downstream resistance.
+It should exhibit mesoscopic oscillations but there is unexpected persistent negative downstream resistance.<br/>
       A (Leonid Glazman): Proximitization is differnt.
 In Javad's experiment the InAs is proximitized.
-In graphene, it's direct contact with the superconductor.
+In graphene, it's direct contact with the superconductor.<br/>
-      R (Anton Akhmerov): There is also a graphene experiment that also observes a systematic negative downstream current.
+      R (Anton Akhmerov): There is also a graphene experiment that also observes a systematic negative downstream current.<br/>
-      R (Javad Shabani): There is an experiment with larger sample size in which they don't observe negative resistence anymore.
+      R (Javad Shabani): There is an experiment with larger sample size in which they don't observe negative resistence anymore.<br/>
-      Q (Javad Shabani): Why would vortices matter?
+      Q (Javad Shabani): Why would vortices matter?<br/>
       A (From Glazman): A vortex effectively work as normal island.

     - [time=0:36:12] Q (Philip Kim): A question about the doping ranges.
 InAs the SC is on top.
 I wonder if the schematic drawn by Javad holds.<br/>